-Use these settings to create a surround output - already decoded, which can be played directly to any 2D surround system that consists of a number of speakers and a receiver (eg. home cinema audio systems).
+Use these settings to create a surround output - already decoded, which can be played directly to any 2D surround system (e.g., home cinema audio systems).
 The tool does not provide 3D decoding.

-Check the box Create impulse response (\.SurRoundnn) to create impulse responses that correspond to each speaker in the defined speaker rig (see just below).
-These impulse responses can then be convolved with anechoic files in the Job List to provide 2D surround convolutions (auralisation files).
-The Surround convolutions are multi-channel files that include one channel for each loudspeaker system, and can be played by any media player such as QuickTime, Windows Media Player and so on
+Check the box Create impulse response (.SurRoundnn) to create impulse responses that correspond to each speaker in the defined speaker rig (see below).
+These impulse responses will then be convolved with anechoic files in the Job List to provide 2D surround convolutions (auralisation files).
+The Surround convolutions are multi-channel files that include one channel for each loudspeaker and they can be played by any media player.